-However, JWST’s small survey volumes, coupled with the intrinsic faintness of the first luminous sources ($z \sim 20-30$) and the high opacity of the neutral intergalactic medium (IGM) to Ly$\alpha$ photons \citep{Gunn_1965}, mean it will struggle to stringently constrain the astrophysical parameters of these early epochs.
+These direct galaxy observations are complemented by a growing set of probes to provide integrated constraints on the timing, duration, and morphology of reionisation: the Ly$\alpha$ forest and Gunn--Peterson troughs seen within high-redshift quasar absorption spectra tracing the evolving opacity of the IGM \citep{Gunn_1965, Fan_2006, Becker_2015, Eilers_2018, Qin_2021, Bosman_2022}; secondary CMB anisotropies, in particular kinetic and thermal Sunyaev--Zeldovich effects sourced by the resultant ionised structures \citep{McQuinn_2005, Reichardt_2021, iliev_2024}; and line-intensity mapping surveys, which aim to measure the aggregate emission from unresolved source populations \citep{Gong_2011, Silva_2013, kovetz_2019, Ade_2020, Sun_2021, Cleary_2022, Bock_2026}.

-In comparison, the tracing of neutral hydrogen's redshifted 21-cm hyperfine transition from within the IGM promises to provide statistically robust insights into key properties such as the initial mass function \citep{gesseyjones2022}, formation efficiency, and spectral emissivity \citep{Schauer2019} of Population III stars as well as the nature of their associated X-ray binaries \citep{Sartorio_2023} \citep[for comprehensive reviews, see][]{Furlanetto_2006, Pritchard_2012, Barkana_2016, Mesinger_2019}.
+To obtain a truly statistical picture of the IGM evolution throughout these epochs, however, a direct probe of the neutral hydrogen field itself is required.
+The redshifted 21-cm hyperfine transition promises to provide this, offering sensitivity to key properties such as the initial mass function \citep{gesseyjones2022}, formation efficiency, and spectral emissivity \citep{Schauer2019} of Population III stars as well as the nature of their associated X-ray binaries \citep{Sartorio_2023} \citep[for comprehensive reviews, see][]{Furlanetto_2006, Pritchard_2012, Barkana_2016, Mesinger_2019}.
 Beyond these, the 21-cm signal has also been shown to be sensitive to potential exotic physics; if present, the contribution of primordial black holes \citep{Mittal_2022}, interacting dark matter models \citep{Barkana_2018}, and superconducting cosmic strings \citep{Brandenberger_2019, gesseyjones2024} would leave distinct signatures on the signal offering a unique regime to place stringent constraints on such phenomena.